 IN THE MAKING

 If I were to narrow my look into three words they would be "fauvist, animals & icons."
 I grew up around makers, an extensive collection of animals and an inherent love for pop culture.
 My family tree includes fashion designers, illustrators, watercolorists, and beyond, animal enthusiasts.
 In fact, my grandmother had a pet chimpanzee when she was my age.
-No, it did not rip her face off.
+True story.

 Animals: My house was always filled with reptiles and crazy critters.
 In fact, we had everything from Gila monsters to bearded dragons, chameleons, Himalayan cats to more snakes than I count at the top of my head.
 When I was five, my father came home from a trip to Africa to find that I had turned the dining room table into a fort.
 He crawled underneath to tell me about all the wildlife he had seen, and I have dreamed of going ever since.

 Icons: We were fairly free spirited kids, but the two things our parents made a point to instill in us were manners and music.
 You could say that they were believed to be quintessential to the education of life.
 I have very few memories of life without music and I couldn't be more thankful for that.
 Essentially, the majority of the music permitted in our ears had to have been recorded before 1985, the older the better.
-The soundtrack of my childhood included the stylings of Duke Ellington, Ella Fitzgerald, Led Zeppelin, The Go Go's, Jeff Beck, Jimi Hendrix, The Monkeys and Dusty Springfield.
-In fact, my father would often test us to make sure we were able to name the artist, title and album within a few bars of the intro.
+The soundtrack of my childhood included the stylings of Duke Ellington, Ella Fitzgerald, Etta James, Led Zeppelin, The Go Go's, Jeff Beck, Jimi Hendrix, The Monkeys and Dusty Springfield.
+The list goes on… In fact, we would often be tested to make sure we were able to name the artist, title and album within a few bars of the intro.
 So, while a lot of the artists in my paintings happen to be on trend, they are merely tributes to an important aspect of my life.

 My aesthetic depicts a number of parallels to the Grand Tour philosophy.
-In short, the Grand Tour was an aristocratic right of passage, an excursion young men took in order to learn about the world.
+In short, the Grand Tour was an aristocratic right of passage if you will.
+An excursion young men took in order to learn about the world and collect curiosities.
 This tradition took place from about 1660 to 1840.
 Upon their return, their homes would be filled with a large collection of items ranging from ancient Egyptian sarcophagi and ancient Roman sculpture, to Victorian etchings.

-It was the beginning of the art of mixing old and new.
+It was the art of a globalized mixing of old and new.

-Drawing motifs, styles, and color palettes from different eras allow me to create non-traditional forms that transcend in time.
+As a big history buff, I am into deep dives of various eras, royal lineages, engineers, pioneers and traveling naturalists Drawing motifs, styles, and color palettes from different eras I study allows me to create non-traditional forms that transcend in time.
 While they are clearly contemporary works, there are several signals to historical periods well before my existence.